stevekerrick/GraphqlToTsql/docs/demo.md

 # Database Schema

 The demo database has six tables.
-To keep things interesting, some of the tables have auto-incrementing ID's, some have natural keys, and two have compound keys.
+To keep things interesting, some of the tables have auto-incrementing ID's, some have natural keys, and some have compound keys.

 The `Seller` table is self-referencing.